 - if you only work indoors in the warm and will be testing mostly small stones, the DT-4, £59.00 gives the most decisive 'diamond' readings, though it will also give a 'diamond' reading on any cold stone and on any large ruby or sapphire.

 Here is an article, by Raffi at Quicktest, originally published in the Antiques Trader newspaper:

 I once walked into a local shop (it sold crafts and coins and the odd antique…and little bit of jewellery) and I said, "Hello Edward" (he didn't like being called "Ed") and I showed him one of our small battery-operated diamond testers.

 "Why would I want one of those?" he said, pointing to a handful of stone-set rings in his window.

 Upon testing the first four rings this is what he found.
-The first (labelled 'paste') was not diamond, the second (labelled 'diamond') was not diamond, the third (labelled 'diamond') was diamond, the fourth (labelled paste') was diamond - he bought the diamond tester.
+The first (labeled 'paste') was not diamond, the second (labeled 'diamond') was not diamond, the third (labeled 'diamond') was diamond, the fourth (labeled paste') was diamond - he bought the diamond tester.

 Again and again customers at the fairs say, "If only I'd had one of these last week when I was buying a 'parcel' that contained stone-set jewellery!"

 We sell most of our diamond testers by mail and customers don't actually make a special point of writing to say how wonderful it is - but there are very few complaints.
 In fact, the latest diamond testers are so reliable that virtually all complaints concern dogs ("The diamond tester worked fine until the dog chewed it") or tea ("I don't know WHY it doesn't work any more, do you think it might be because I spilt tea in it?") or the Bermuda Triangle ("I lost it").